Blind Spot (Beverly Hills, 90210): Plot

-David Silver (Brian Austin Green) is having trouble practicing a Mozart sonata so he seeks out help from Holly Marlow, a piano teacher who he quickly realizes is blind.
-He develops feelings for her, slighting his girlfriend Donna Martin (Tori Spelling) in the process.
+David Silver is having trouble practicing a Mozart sonata so he seeks out help from Holly Marlow, a piano teacher who he quickly realizes is blind.
+He develops feelings for her, slighting his girlfriend Donna Martin in the process.
 Holly explains to David that he is confusing feelings of protectiveness because of her disability for romantic feelings.

-Steve Sanders (Ian Ziering) and Brandon Walsh (Jason Priestley) are on their way to Dodger Stadium for a baseball game when Brandon's car breaks down.
+Steve Sanders and Brandon Walsh are on their way to Dodger Stadium for a baseball game when Brandon's car breaks down.
 They go into a nearby coffee house to call for help and Steve figures out that it's a gay establishment.
 He spots Mike Ryan, the president of his fraternity, and Mike spots him as well.
 Back at the fraternity house Mike asks Steve not to mention his sexuality to the fraternity brothers.
 At a wardrobe fitting for a charity beefcake calendar, fraternity brother Artie Devers gay-baits Steve, who in response outs Mike.
 Artie leads an attempt to expel Mike from the fraternity but Steve, extolling the principle of brotherhood, persuades the fraternity to keep Mike.